MD Curriculum Committee

 The committee reviews proposed changes to the core curriculum, performs annual assessments, and advises the dean.
 The curriculum committee also tracks student workload and performance.

 To keep the committee unbiased, membership is rotated and made up of faculty, administration, and students.
-Curriculum committee members are appointed by Saul J. Farber Dean and CEO Robert I. Grossman, MD, and include preclerkship and clerkship curriculum subcommittee members, graduate medical education staff, students, medical library staff, and faculty at large who are not directly involved in student instruction.
+Curriculum committee members are appointed by Robert I. Grossman, MD, Dean of NYU Grossman School of Medicine and CEO of NYU Langone, and include preclerkship and clerkship curriculum subcommittee members, graduate medical education staff, students, medical library staff, and faculty at large who are not directly involved in student instruction.

 Three curriculum subcommittees facilitate communication among students, program directors, and school leadership: